 3. Newcastle Museum

-There are some awesome permanent exhibitions at Newcastle Museum for kids and families to enjoy!
-Supernova is a hands-on science centre where kids can touch and feel their way to discovery.
-Fire and Earth is where you can learn about the region's industrial past, and the Link Gallery is home to an 1890 pipe organ, a locomotive from 1870 and other heritage-style relics.
-They also offer great events including Mininova- a soft-play section of the museum for under 5s, and school holiday workshops all about trains and automobiles!
-More information here.
+There are some awesome permanent exhibitions at Newcastle Museum for kids and families to enjoy.
+Supernova is a hands-on science centre where kids can touch and feel their way to discovery, and there's an epic range of school holiday programs, science shows creator workshops and more.